 "I guess I'm done with this team…" Chris muttered, before spotting his sixth Pokémon.
 "Huh?
 That's weird… I forgot I had him there."

-There was a level 40 Lucario, whose health was red.
+There was a level 33 Lucario, whose health was red.
 It also had a Burn condition status.
+In the arsenal of the Aura Pokémon's moves, it knew the moves Swords Dance, Bone Rush, Force Palm, and Counter.

 "Now that I remember, I think I was training this Lucario so it could learn Aura Sphere," Chris said.
 "It was such a bad idea to make it fight a Rapidash.
 It used Flamethrower on him, and he got a critical hit, together with the Burn… Good thing he beat it, though."